imsweb/django-chromepdf/README.md

 ```

 ## Example: Command-Line Usage
 ChromePDF can generate PDFs from the command-line.
 This method will not rely on Django settings.
-Example Syntax:
+Example syntax:
 ```
 # Convert file.html into file.pdf and place in the same directory
 python -m chromepdf generate-pdf path/to/file.html [kwargs]